 3.2 West Berlin

-5. Legacy and Remembering the Cold War
+5. Life and Memory in the Cold War

 Conclusion